RVanDamme/PANKEGG/paper/paper.md

 Tools like CheckM2, Sourmash, GTDB-TK, and EggNOG provide key outputs for quality, taxonomy, and functional annotation, but downstream integration and visualisation remain non-trivial.

 Pankegg enables users to merge results from any pipeline, workflow, or manual analysis that provides annotation, classification, and quality information into a standardised SQL database.
 The database allows users to explore the data through an interactive local web application.
-The tool is designed to analyse finalised metagenome-assembled genomes (MAGs) and critically evaluate bins obtained during the binning stage of assembly-based metagenomic analysis.
+The tool is designed to analyse finalised MAGs and critically evaluate bins obtained during the binning stage of assembly-based metagenomic analysis.
 By integrating CheckM2 quality metrics, annotation, and taxonomic classification, Pankegg helps users determine which bins meet the GTDB standards to be classified and reported as MAGs and which bins should be excluded due to low quality or inconsistency.
 Pankegg allows the user to explore and compare the metabolic capabilities of microbial communities.

 Pankegg relies on widely used coding languages (Python, JavaScript, and HTML), SQLite as the SQL database engine [@sqlite], and libraries: